ayshajaved/Google-Solution-Challenge-2025/SolutionChallengeSteps/4_IdentifyingTheProblem.md

 ---

-## Team Brainstorming Tips
-If you’re working in a team, try these to pick a problem together:
-- **Round-Robin**: Each member shares one SDG idea—vote on the top 3.
-- **SWOT Analysis**: Assess Strengths, Weaknesses, Opportunities, Threats for each problem.
-- **Local Lens**: Combine personal experiences (e.g., one teammate’s rural hometown struggles).
-- **Skill Match**: Pick a problem that leverages your coder, designer, or presenter’s strengths.

----

 ## Validation Mini-Experiment
 Before finalizing, test your problem’s relevance:
 - **Quick Survey**: Ask 5-10 people (friends, locals) if they face this issue.